-All schools require a minimum GPA (grade point average), often set at 2.0, but it varies by campus.
-If you are having difficulty meeting your school's GPA requirement, connect with an on-campus support program-such as Guardian Scholars, EOPS, or NextUP (CAFYES)-to get help getting back on track with SAP.
+All schools require a minimum GPA (grade point average), often set at 2.0 on a 4-point scale, but it varies by campus.
+If you are having difficulty meeting your school's GPA requirement, connect with an on-campus support program-such as the counseling center, basic needs center, or EOP/ EOPS-to get help getting back on track with SAP.